tw-haiven/haiven-mcp-server/docs/AUTHENTICATION.md

 ```

 **Important Notes**:
-- API keys are valid for 24 hours for enhanced security
+- API keys are valid for the duration you specified (up to 30 days)
 - You'll need to generate a new key when the current one expires
-- API keys provide the same access level as your user account
 - Keep your API key secure - treat it like a password

 ## Troubleshooting Authentication